fancl20/fancl20.github.io/blog/contents/00-posts/2021-06-30-io_uring-is-not-only-a-generic-asynchronous-syscall-facility.md

 The growing interest in `io_uring` means we are changing the view of syscall as a function call to that kernel is a standalone subsystem.
 That even makes more sense when [comes to using eBPF with `io_uring`](https://lwn.net/Articles/847951/).
 Hardware subsystems have their asynchronous nature and kernel is becoming one of them when more complex and customized computation happened in the kernel.

 What's the future of `io_uring`?
-One possible future is that if we keep improving the performance of `io_uring`, adding fast user-level interrupt, it will become a userspace API mapping for hardware DMA.
+One possible future is that if we keep improving the performance of `io_uring`, adding fast user-level interrupt, it will become a userspace API mapping to hardware DMA.
 That means we can build all other syscalls in userspace on top of the DMA mapping.